LenShustek/readtape/README.txt

 format.
 The compression is about 10:1, and it speeds up decoding by about 2x.

-We so far support 7-track NRZI forat, 9-track NRZI, PE, GCR formats, and, most recently, the bizarre 6-track tapes that were written on the vacuum- tube Whirlwind I computer.
+We so far support 7-track NRZI format, 9-track NRZI, PE, GCR formats, and, most recently, the bizarre 6-track tapes that were written on the vacuum- tube Whirlwind I computer.
 The museum has over a hundred of them, and we have had remarkable success (about 95%) in recovering data and programs